 Submit the withdrawal from graduation exam, which you can find in your personal area: Services> forms> Withdrawal from graduation exam to the Student Administation Unit (Bachelor's and Master's degree), either in person or sending it by email to email@example.com (remember to attach a copy of your ID).

 If you submit your withdrawal from the request to graduate in the extraordinary session, you must enrol in the academic year 2019/2020 by paying the first instalment and second instalment of your tuition fees.
 In this case you will be required to pay a penalty of Euro 200,00.

 If you intend to apply for a reduction in tuition fees you will have to do the following:

 - enrol in the academic year 2019/20 by paying the first instalment of your tuition fees by 31 March 2020;

 - obtain your ISEE certification from one of the approved CAF offices by 31 March 2020.

-If you have only the final thesis left to take by 31 March of the academic year 2019/20 and have enrolled for no more than one supplementary year, you will be automatically exempted from paying the second and third instalment and the penalty surcharge on the first instalment, but only for one academic year.
+If you have only the final thesis left to take by 31 March of the academic year 2019/20 and have enrolled for no more than one supplementary year, you will be automatically exempted from paying the third instalment and the penalty surcharge on the first and second instalment, but only for one academic year.